 Voice Search Stats for 2019

-To add onto the previously mentioned stat – Microsoft has reported that Cortana currently has 148 million active users, who have asked a total of over 18 billion questions to date.
+To add to the previously mentioned stat – Microsoft has reported that Cortana currently has 148 million active users, who have asked a total of over 18 billion questions to date.
 It’s amazing it’s taken marketers this long to catch on to the rising trend of voice search…

 Voice Stats Of The Future